 We support a bail system that would validate the release of pre-sentence persons using risk assessment tools as a criteria for release.
-Risk assessment tools and pre-trial release assessments should be designed to mitigate racial and economic disparities while maintaining public safety. .
+Risk assessment tools and pre-trial release assessments should be designed to mitigate racial and economicdisparities while maintaining public safety.
+We also believe that public protection should be a criterion considered when setting bail.